How to Paint Furniture: Wood, Metal & Plastic

 Paint Wood Furniture

-As wood ages, it can turn dark, dull and lifeless.
-Older wood finishes are generally weaker than the advanced finishes we use today so they need more protection than newer pieces.
+As wood ages, it can turn dark, dull, and lifeless.
+Older wood finishes are generally weaker than the advanced finishes we use today, so they need more protection than newer pieces.
 Your furniture may have lost its luster, but you can give it a restored, polished look in just a few simple steps.

 Step 1: Repair

 If your furniture is structurally sound and designed well, simply remove the old finish and start painting.
 Even if your furniture seems hopeless, it can be brought back to life with a little tender loving care and extra attention.
-Your furniture repairs may be as simple as using a few nails or screws, a hammer or screwdriver and some wood glue.
+Your furniture repairs may be as simple as using a few nails or screws, a hammer or screwdriver, and some wood glue.

 Step 2: Prepare Your Work Area

 Select a well-ventilated work area such as a garage or outdoor deck.
 Make sure your furniture refinishing area is dry and free of dust.
-Use masking tape to secure newspaper or a large drop cloth to the floor to protect it from spills.
-Remove drawers, doors, mirrors and any hardware.
+Use masking tape to secure a newspaper or a large drop cloth to the floor to protect it from spills.
+Remove drawers, doors, mirrors, and any hardware.

 Safety Alert!

-Stripping chemicals and stains are extremely flammable and can ignite so never refinish near an open flame.
+Stripping chemicals and stains are extremely flammable and can ignite, so never refinish near an open flame.

 Step 3: Remove Old Finish